 The very first tip for how to start writing a book is to have a plan.
+This is where a snowflake outline can help you.

 For a nonfiction book, such as a memoir or biography, it is quite straightforward.
 An outline is usually a list in the chronological order of events.